seclution/hetzner_dyndns/README.md

 - `HETZNER_TOKEN` – API token for the Hetzner DNS API
 - `NTFY_URL` – Base URL of your NTFY instance
 - `NTFY_TOPIC` – Topic name used for notifications
-- `REGISTERED_FQDNS` – comma-separated hostnames to manage
+- `REGISTERED_FQDNS` – comma-separated hostnames to manage.
+If empty, no updates are performed.
 - `NTFY_USERNAME` / `NTFY_PASSWORD` – credentials for basic auth with NTFY (optional)
 - `DEBUG_LOGGING` – set to `1` to enable verbose debug logs and Flask debug mode (default `0`)
 - `LOG_FILE` – path to the rotating log file.
 The parent directory is created